shljessie/text-tactile/README.md

 - ✅ **Easy Model Training Script**: A script to streamline the training process, offering a guided setup for fine-tuning models on custom datasets.
 This script will include support for lightweight fine-tuning methods and clear instructions for managing dataset requirements and model checkpoints, helping users quickl

 ---
-# Coming Soon!

-## Fine-Tuning the Model for Specific Image Generation Tasks
-AltCanvas aims to expand its capabilities by enabling model fine-tuning based on specific BVI user data.
-In future versions, we will explore:

-- **Task-Specific Training**: Fine-tuning models to generate more accessible visual outputs with minimal detail, optimized for tactile and coloring book styles.
-- **Model Hosting Options**: Moving models to a custom endpoint for enhanced control and faster inference times.

----